 Just As Effective As Condoms…

-Surprisingly, with ‘typical use,’ it is just as effective as condoms in preventing pregnancy (18% failure rate versus 17% with condoms), IF there’s committed cooperation from both parties.
+Surprisingly, with ‘typical use,’ withdrawal is just as effective as condoms in preventing pregnancy (18% failure rate versus 17% with condoms), IF there’s committed cooperation from both parties.

 But Not Against Sexually Transmitted Infections

-Of course this method will not protect against sexually transmitted infections, but for some in committed relationships, it does offer an alternative.
+Of course this method will not protect against sexually transmitted infections (STI), but for some in committed relationships, it does offer an alternative.
 And when used WITH condoms, you are certainly improving the odds for an effective method for avoiding pregnancy and disease.

 The report comes from the journal Contraception, June, 2009.